spachava753/cpe/ROADMAP.md

 ### User Experience
 - [ ] Command auto-completion
 - [ ] Convert token-count flag to sub command
+- [ ] Support sending requests to multiple models and picking the best one

 ### Performance
 - [ ] Parallel processing for large codebases